-When I saw a method in Naomi Pomeroy’s beautiful new cookbook Taste and Technique (my number one pick for cookbook of the year) for broiling cauliflower until it was deliciously caramelized and “blistered” I didn’t waste any time trying it.
+My absolute favorite way to cook cauliflower is to roast it, and season it with assertive flavors and bold spices.
+Naomi Pomeroy’s beautiful cookbook Taste and Technique includes a method for broiling cauliflower until it’s deliciously caramelized and “blistered” — I didn’t waste any time trying it.

-Now I’m hooked on using my broiler to achieve a smoky char on vegetables, which up until now was something I’d been doing on my barbecue grill.
-Heating up the broiler is much more convenient and saves my tortured sheet pans from the high heat of the grill.
-Oh – and the technique works just as beautifully with broccoli.
+Now I’m hooked on using my broiler to achieve a smoky char on vegetables, which up until now was something I’d been doing right on my barbecue grill using a plain old sheet pan.

-I added a favorite ingredient to my version of Naomi’s recipe to make it more of a one-dish meal – fregola, a toasted round pasta shape from Sardinia that has a nice toasty chew.
-I like to serve this at dinner as a side dish, but it’s also a great lunch salad.
-It keeps well for a few days in the fridge, but I think it tastes best when served warm (a few seconds in the microwave does the trick).
+I added a favorite ingredient to this recipe to make it more of a one-dish meal – fregola, a toasted round pasta shape from Sardinia that has a nice chew.

 charred cauliflower salad with fregola

-- 1 large head cauliflower, cored, quartered and sliced into ½-inch pieces
+- 1 head cauliflower, cored, quartered and sliced into ½-inch pieces

 - 1 teaspoon kosher salt